 This course teaches the physical processes that control the flow of water below the ground, surface-water groundwater interactions, transport of solutes, and well hydraulics.
 It aims to give students a sound understanding of how water moves below the surface, including soil and groundwater flow.
-It prepares students on topics related to groundwater production, remediation of polluted soils and industrial sites, mine drainage and landfill drainage, management of waste water, land planning, shallow geothermics, and hydroelectricity.
+It prepares students on topics related to groundwater production, remediation of polluted soils and industrial sites, mine drainage and landfill drainage, management of wastewater, land planning, shallow geothermic, and hydroelectricity.

 The teaching focuses on a physical understanding of key processes in the hydrological cycle that control the state and movement of water in the subsurface.
-Knowledge that is the basis for addressing practical aspects such as: how to apply common and advanced techniques in hydrogeology, how to solve practical problems and which tools can be used in each case.
+The knowledge that is the basis for addressing practical aspects such as: how to apply common and advanced techniques in hydrogeology, how to solve practical problems and which tools can be used in each case.
 Analytical and numerical models are applied and benchmarked software will be used to model groundwater flow and transport of solutes.

 - Characteristics of groundwater flow in porous and fractured aquifers.

 - calculate groundwater recharge, flow and discharge

-- Physically-based equations that describe flow in the unsaturated zone, groundwater flow under natural conditions, and around a pumping well, flow of immiscible fluids, contaminant transport, retardation of chemicals in groundwater, and heterogeneities of underground flow.
+- Physically-based equations that describe flow in the unsaturated zone, groundwater flow under natural conditions, and around a pumping well, the flow of immiscible fluids, contaminant transport, retardation of chemicals in groundwater, and heterogeneities of underground flow.

 - Competences to decide on appropriate qualitative and quantitative methods commonly used in physical hydrogeology (e.g. piezometric maps, conceptual and numerical models of soils and aquifers, analytical solutions for groundwater flow, multiphase flow, interpretation of pumping tests).

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course has a limited total capacity to a maximum of 17 students.
 If the number of applicants exceeds the course capacity, applicants will be ranked in the following order: